The Seven Learning Styles – How do you learn?

 Do you love words and writing?

-People who find it easier to express themselves by writing or speaking can be regarded as a verbal learner.
+People who find it easier to express themselves by writing or speaking can be regarded as verbal learners.
 You love to write and read.
 You like to play on the meaning or sound of words such as tongue twisters, rhymes and so on.
 You’re familiar with the definitions of many words and regularly make an effort to learn more meanings of new words.

-Techniques used by verbal learners involve mnemonics, scripting, role playing and anything that involves both speaking and writing.
+Techniques used by verbal learners involve mnemonics, scripting, role-playing and anything that involves both speaking and writing.
 Verbal learners often pursue public speaking, writing, administration, journalism or politics.

 4. Physical (Kinesthetic)

 In this style, learning happens when the learner carries out a physical activity, rather than listening to a lecture or watching a demonstration.
-Those who have a preference for kinesthetic learning are called ‘do-ers’ and much prefer hands on learning.
+Those who have a preference for kinesthetic learning are called ‘do-ers’ and much prefer hands-on learning.
 Kinesthetic learners make up about five percent of the population.